God’s Gonna Cut You Down

 Of all people, it had to be Raphael.

-Their eyes locked, and Raphael’s expression twisted into a scowl of open contempt.
+Their eyes locked, and his expression twisted into a scowl of open contempt.
+Leaning toward his parents, Raphael muttered something, and both adults turned his way.

 Diego’s mouth went dry.
 He swallowed hard, hands curling into fists.
 Glancing around, he hoped for an ally but only saw eyes narrowing in recognition.
-Low whispers rippled through the Pod, the words sharp: “Is that him?”
-“It’s his fault.”
+Low whispers rippled through the Pod filled with sharp words: “Is that him?”
+“He did it.”

 Shoving his hands into his pockets, Diego clenched his eyes shut, desperate to shift his thoughts.
 His fingers brushed against the soft fabric of Donna’s scarf.
-He had spent the entire morning before the attack clutching it, his emotions tumbling in free fall as he rehearsed the words he’d wanted to say to her until he’d finally mustered the courage.
+He had spent the entire morning clutching it, his emotions tumbling in free fall as he rehearsed the words he’d wanted to say to her until he’d finally mustered the courage.

-But his resolve had shattered when he saw her in the plaza, laughing with her friends.
-Shame and self-loathing had twisted in his chest, sending a storm of emotions surging through him.
 It was one thing for Donna to be friendly to a freak like him in private, but in front of others?
 And to be sweet with him?
 What was he even thinking?

 Bravo Ring.

-His parents had often voiced concerns about the zealous religious group controlling this section of the station.
-They didn’t trust La Familia’s prophet and leader, Carlos.
+His parents had often voiced concerns about the zealous religious group controlling this ring of the station.
+They didn’t trust La Familia’s prophet and leader.
 Diego could still hear his father’s soft voice, now firm with conviction: “Beware of a man who promises salvation yet demands everything for himself.
 Carlos twists the words of the good book, using people’s faith against them, erasing who they are until they believe his way is the only way.
 Anyone who questions him disappears.
 That’s not a prophet, Diego.
 That’s a tyrant.”

 Diego froze, heart pounding.
 On instinct, he reached for the gift he loathed, thinking he could use his masking and slip away—but the thought of becoming the very thing they feared twisted in his gut, stopping him cold.
-He never wanted to use it again—not here, not ever.
+He never wanted to use it again.
+Not here.
+Not ever.

-“Name?” she snapped, then quickly added with a scolding tone, “Did nobody teach you to look up when speaking to your Elders.”
+“Name?” she snapped, then quickly added with a scolding tone, “Did nobody teach you to look up when speaking to your elders?”

-Her gaze darted around the room.
+She glanced around the room.
 “And your parents?”

 The question came as a punch to the gut.
 Diego’s throat tightened, the words of an answer refusing to form.